 Porsche won applause when it confirmed plans to make the all-electric Mission E concept a reality.
-The Tesla-baiting sedan was so well-received by enthusiasts and would-be buyers that the German firm announced that not a lot will change as it transitions from a show car to a production model.
-One key aspect will evolve: the name.
+The Tesla-baiting sedan was so well received by enthusiasts and would-be buyers that the German firm announced not a lot will change as it transitions from a show car to a production model.
+But one key aspect will evolve: The name.
 Porsche confirmed the Mission E will be called Taycan when it arrives in showrooms.
+And to erase all doubts about its main rival, it will be priced at the same level as the Model S.

-Pronounced “tie-con,” the name roughly translates to “lively young horse” in a Eurasian dialect.
+Pronounced “tie-con,” the name roughly translates to “lively young horse” in an unspecified Eurasian dialect.
 It’s a reference to the company’s logo.

 “The external design will be very similar,” Porsche CEO Oliver Blume told Top Gear.
 Of course, Porsche will have to make a few tweaks to get the Taycan to comply with safety regulations all around the world, so it won’t be exactly identical to the concept.
 In terms of size, the firm’s first battery-electric vehicle will be shorter and a little lower than the Panamera.
 Making it smaller will help the company avoid overlapping.

 The Taycan will offer a driving position similar to the one found in the 911, a so-called “hovering” center console, and an entirely digital instrument cluster.
-Porsche promises to give the two rear passengers what it calls a “foot garage,” a solution that clears up more space by making the foot wells markedly deeper than the rest of the floor.
+Porsche promises to give the two rear passengers what it calls a “foot garage,” a solution that creates more space by making the foot wells noticeably deeper than the rest of the floor.
 It will be practical, too, because it will offer a trunk on both ends.

 E-power, and lots of it

-At launch, the Taycan lineup will allegedly include three models rated at 402, 536, and 670 horsepower, respectively.
-All-wheel drive will come standard, according to Automobile Magazine, and rear-wheel drive could be offered a little later in the production run.
+At launch, the Taycan will feature two electric motors, one powering each axle.
+They will produce up to 600 horsepower, according to Porsche.
+But Automobile Magazine has reported that the lineup could eventually include multiple variants with different power outputs.
+In addition to standard all-wheel drive, rear-wheel drive could be offered a little later in the production run.
 The list of extra-cost options will include a limited-slip rear differential.
 Anything is possible at this point — except an internal combustion engine, of course.

 Looking ahead, the firm is spending its development dollars on solid-state batteries.
 It doesn’t expect the technology to be ready for series production until the late 2020s, though.
 Lithium-ion will be the standard chemistry in electric cars in the coming years.